 Do your best to refuse currency that has been torn, damaged, or defaced; these are often passed along to foreigners and may be difficult to spend later.

-Even despite the U.S. dollar being weakened, it still talks.
+No matter the status of the U.S. economy, the dollar still works great around the world.
 Many countries prefer American dollars over alternative currencies or even their own currency.
 Cambodia, Laos, Vietnam, Mexico, Jamaica, and Ecuador are all more than fond of the American dollar, just to name a few.

 When using dollars to pay directly, always keep in mind that the hotel/restaurant/shop is in control of the exchange rate.
 You may be better off paying with the local currency which may be largely useless to you once you leave the country.

 If you intend to only change dollars into the local currency, you’ll want larger notes (50s and 100s) that are crisp and in good condition.
 You’ll need denominations of US $20 or less if you want to use dollars for more than just emergencies.

 You’ll need a credit card for travel, however, outside of booking online, expensive hotels, dive shops, and trekking companies, you won’t use it much.
 Most places tack on a commission when paying with plastic; always ask so that you aren’t surprised later.
 Also, keep in mind that every time you use a credit card increases the chance of it becoming compromised.
 Try to use it only for bookings on secure networks; never on public computers.

 A credit card provides a certain peace of mind.
 You can use it for booking flights, emergencies, and to cover medical costs until insurance reimburses you.
 Record the number, special code, and expiration date somewhere cryptic in an email to yourself.
 Include both the 1-800 number and international contact numbers so that you can call from abroad if the card is lost/stolen/compromised.